OHIO-ECT/ECT-Lab-Introduction/tasks/Task-GNS3-Projects.md

 8. For the non GUI machines it is possible to close the console and the GNS3 object will continue to operate.
 The console can be restored by right click on the object and selecting "Console".

 9. Operating systems running inside operating systems (with windows inside windows) can be a very [Inception] idea.
-If this idea gives you a headache you are **doing it correctly**.
+If this idea gives a headache, **it is being done correctly**.
 Much of what we do as IT Professional is virtual.
 This type of environment is a very good example.
 For some help with this idea see [ECT Tech Nugget - N34.0 - Technology Perspective](https://youtu.be/ixrzbdUu8yQ.)

 10. Once all the GNS3 VMs have started and are either at a login prompt to a desktop GUI they are ready for use.
 Please record, in your lab notebook, that child VMs inside GNS3 typically use the username `itsclass` and the password `class115#`.